NBA draft lottery: Process

-The lottery is normally held during either the third or fourth week of May.
-One exception is 2020, when it was held on August 20 because of the COVID-19 pandemic.
+The lottery is normally held in the first or second round of the NBA Playoffs, typically during the first or second round of the main playoffs in May.

-The pool of lottery contestants consists of the 10 teams who failed to qualify for that season's post-season, plus four more that lost via play-in games.
+The pool of lottery contestants consists of the teams who failed to qualify for that season's postseason.
+Since the expansion of postseason from 16 to 20 teams with a Page-McIntyre tournament to eliminate four teams, the four teams eliminated in the Page-McIntyre system are also draft lottery eligible.
 They are seeded in order from worst record to best, with each team's seed determining the odds it will have of winning one of the top four draft picks.

 The winners of the top four picks are determined by the following process, beginning with the first draft pick.
 Fourteen ping pong balls numbered 1–14 are placed in a standard lottery machine and four balls are randomly selected one at a time from the lot.
 The balls are placed in the machine for 20 seconds to randomize before the first ball is drawn.
 The remaining three balls are drawn after remixing for 10 seconds.
 Just as in most traditional lotteries, the order in which the numbers are drawn is immaterial; e.g., a drawing of 1–2–3–4 in that order is the same as 4–1–3–2.

-There are a total of 1,001 possible combinations of four balls numbered 1 through 14.
-One such combination (balls 11-12-13-14 regardless of order) is deemed invalid and will be ignored if drawn.
+There are a total of 1,001 possible combinations of four balls numbered 1 through 14, with one combination (balls 11–12–13–14, regardless of order) being deemed invalid: the balls are redrawn if this combination is drawn.

 The remaining 1,000 combinations are distributed amongst the lottery contestants according to their seed's assigned odds.
 For example, because each of the top 3 seeds has a 14% chance of winning the top pick, they are each assigned 140 of the 1,000 possible winning combinations.